shrey715/utility_apps/README.md

 - **Dictionary**: Search for the meaning of words.
 Some words may not be present depending on their availability in Free Dictionary API.
 - **Currency Converter**: Convert currency from one unit to another.
 The exchange rates are fetched from Freecurrency API.
 - **Color Picker**: Pick colors from a color palette and copy the hex code to clipboard.
 Also allows to check different palettes.
+- **Weather App**: Get the current weather of a city.
+The weather data is fetched from OpenWeather API.
+Only works for cities in India for now.

 More mini apps will be added in the future to enhance the utility of this project.